Grizzlijs/real-time-to-do-list-app/README.md

 ## Implemented User Stories

-✅ **I as a user can create to-do items, such as a project tasks**
+✅ **I as a user can create specialized to-do items based on task type**
+   - Basic tasks with titles and descriptions
+   - Work tasks with deadline tracking
-   - Create tasks with titles, descriptions.
+   - Food tasks with nutritional information
    - Organize tasks within multiple lists

 ✅ **I as another user can collaborate in real-time with user**